Interview with EV Tech Insider

 What are the electric aviation projects you’re working on?

-The eVTOL market is just growing and developing, but we’re seeing huge potential from our results.
-There are a unique set of challenges and requirements when compared to automotive, for instance in functional safety and fail operation.
+The eVTOL market is still growing and developing, but our results show enormous potential.
+Compared to the automotive industry, there are a number of unique challenges and requirements, e.g. in terms of functional safety and outage operation.

-What happens when your car motor breaks down?
-You pull over to the side of the road, and that’s it.
-In an eVTOL, that becomes quite a dangerous situation.
-Our designs integrate functional safety approaches, such as redundant winding systems combined with our new insulation materials.
+What happens if your car’s engine fails?
+You pull over to the side of the road and that’s it.
+With an eVTOL, that becomes a pretty dangerous situation.
+Our designs include functional safety concepts, such as redundant winding systems in combination with our new insulation materials.

 eVTOLs also require very high power density, and we just launched a new application exceeding 25 kilowatts per kilogram of continuous power.
 It’s all about keeping the eVTOL safe and making a fair trade between power and weight in these instances.

 Electrification is also used in many other areas, such as construction, agriculture and mobile machinery.
-In these applications, our motors can be much more efficient than the current hydraulic solutions.
-Electric drives enable simple control of various systems or, for example, recuperation during cyclical work, such as in excavators.
+In these applications, our motors can be much more efficient than current hydraulic solutions.
+Electric drives enable the simple control of various systems or, for example, recuperation during cyclical work, such as with excavators.
 Boost solutions, such as those used in Formula 1, or hybrids are also possible.
-There are already attempts to transfer the electrical power of tractors to attachments, for example, and thus develop more efficient overall systems.
-The requirements for installation space and power density are almost the same as in aviation and we’re currently pushing the limits in these industries too.
+There are already attempts to transfer the electrical power of tractors to attachments, for example, in order to develop more efficient overall systems.
+The requirements in terms of installation space and power density are almost the same as in aviation, and here too we are pushing the boundaries of what is feasible.

 Have you found a lot of success in the high-performance market?